IBM-Swift/evolution/Kitura/Proposals/0001-codable-routing.md

 }
 ```

-Here the `Identifier` struct provides a constructor that accepts String.
+Here the `Identifier` struct provides a constructor that accepts a String value.
 This is called by the Router with the value encoded in the root URL.

-Below is the new API specification for additionally Identifier routes:
+Below is the new API specification for additionally `Identifier` routes:

 ```swift
 // GET: handler receives an Identifier and responds with a Codable via the completion handler